sstephenson/bats/README.md

 Note that you may need to run `install.sh` with `sudo` if you do not have permission to write to the installation prefix.

+---

+© 2011 Sam Stephenson.
+Bats is released under an MIT-style license;
+see `LICENSE` for details.